Sagexd08/Finger-Movement-tracker/README.md

-Finger Movement Tracker
+# Finger-Movement-tracker
  The Finger Movement Tracker is a Python-based project that utilizes TensorFlow and OpenCV to track and recognize finger gestures in real time.
 By identifying and analyzing key pivot points on the fingers, this system can be used to create interactive applications for device control, virtual/augmented reality (VR/AR) environments, gaming, accessibility tools, and more.
 The project aims to provide seamless human-computer interaction through precise and efficient gesture recognition.

 Features
 Real-Time Gesture Tracking: Tracks the movement of fingers with high precision using the TensorFlow library, enabling near-instant feedback and control.